History of Paraguay: Independence

-The French Revolution, the rise of Napoleon Bonaparte, and the subsequent wars in Europe weakened Spain's ability to maintain contact with and defend and control its colonies.
-British invasions of the River Plate of 1806–7 were repulsed by the local colonial troops and volunteer militias without help from Spain.
+The rise of Napoleon Bonaparte, and the subsequent wars in Europe, weakened Spain's ability to maintain contact with and defend and control its colonies.
+The British invasions of the River Plate of 1806–7 were repulsed by the local colonial troops and volunteer militias, including a Paraguayan contingent, without help from Spain.

-Among the many causes of the May Revolution were Napoleon's invasion of Spain in 1808, the capture of the Spanish king, Ferdinand VII, and Napoleon's attempt to put his brother Joseph Bonaparte on the Spanish throne, which severed the major remaining links between the metropolis and the colonies as Joseph had no supporters in Spanish America.
+Among the many causes of the May Revolution, the spark that initiated the Argentine War of Independence and Paraguay's movement towards independence, were Napoleon's invasion of Spain in 1808, the capture of the Spanish king, Ferdinand VII, and Napoleon's attempt to put his brother Joseph Bonaparte on the Spanish throne, which severed the major remaining links between the metropolis and the colonies as Joseph had no supporters in Spanish America.
 Without a king, the entire colonial system lost its legitimacy, and colonies revolted.
 The Buenos Aires open cabildo deposed the Spanish viceroy on 25 May 1810, vowing to rule in the name of Ferdinand VII.
-The May Revolution led to the creation of the United Provinces of the Río de la Plata which wanted to bring the province of Paraguay under its control.
-This porteño action had unforeseen consequences for the histories of Argentina and Paraguay.
+The May Revolution eventually led to the creation of the United Provinces of the Río de la Plata which wanted to bring the province of Paraguay under its control.
 News of the revolutionary events in Buenos Aires stunned royalist citizens of Asunción.
-Discontent with the Spanish monarchy was put aside because of the much bigger rivalry with the city of Buenos Aires.
+Discontent with the Spanish monarchy was put aside in favor of the much bigger rivalry with the city of Buenos Aires.